Mentoring to inspire young people to pursue a career in STEM

 Visit the Academos website to find out more about this mentoring platform and discuss with Ubisoft cyber mentors.

-Video Game Creation Project for Quebec Youth
+Video Game Creation Project for Youth

 By Youth Fusion